malcprentice/malcprentice.github.io/Arrangement-WriteAnIntroductionParagraph.md

 |Quote:          |According to the WWF (2013) the world today is "addicted to oil".
 |List:           |1, 2, 3, and 4 are all products commonly use in Japan.
 All of these

-In Academic Writing, avoid these:

-* Personal statements ("I..." /// "When I was young")
-* Definitions ("The Oxford dictionary defines imagination as....")
-* Questions ("Have you ever wondered where geniuses get their ideas?")

-(Personal and Questions are OK in other writing, like TOEFL iBT independent introductions, but most teachers hate GB definitions everywhere)

-## SB - Specific background
-Name (and maybe define) your topic
+## SB - Specific background - Name and define your topic
 |Type:           |Example
 |------------------------|-------------------
 |One of the most + ADJ   |One of the most endangered animals is the Harp Seal, which